dcernst/dcernst.github.io/teaching/mat232f20/syllabus.md

 - Quiz 6: November 18 (week 13)
 - Quiz 7: December 2 (week 15) -->

-- Quiz 1: ???
+- Quiz 1: August 28 (week 3)
-- Quiz 2: ???
+- Quiz 2: September 11 (week 5)
-- Quiz 3: ???
+- Quiz 3: September 25 (week 7)
-- Quiz 4: ???
+- Quiz 4: October 9 (week 9)
-- Quiz 5: ???
+- Quiz 5: October 23 (week 11)
-- Quiz 6: ???
+- Quiz 6: November 6 (week 13)
-- Quiz 7: ???

 Each quiz will consist of a mixture of homework problems you encountered during the previous two weeks and new problems not previously attempted.
 During each quiz, you will have the opportunity to collaborate with your peers for a few minutes.
-The amount of time you have to collaborate will diminish over the semester.
+The amount of time you have to collaborate may diminish over the course of the semester.
 Each problem will be graded using the following rubric:

 <center>
 <table class="table table-striped">